 What They Found

-The review suggests that hyperbaric oxygen may augment the induction of endogenous heat shock proteins, which are known to repair and improve the function of hearts damaged by acute myocardial infarction and ischemia-reperfusion injury.
+The review suggests that hyperbaric oxygen may augment the induction of endogenous heat shock proteins, which are known to repair and improve the function of hearts damaged by acute myocardial infarction and ischaemia-reperfusion injury.
 This approach could potentially offer a simple, safe, and noninvasive treatment, helping to ease the economic burden of heart failure, which is projected to cost national healthcare budgets billions.

 Canadian Relevance